 If you find yourself often overthinking or catastrophizing (assuming the worst thing will happen) and you’re experiencing heightened worry, stress or fear, I have a trick for you that I often use to help get myself out of these thinking funks.

 It’s the “worst case, best case and most likely case” technique.
-Listen, I am a significant contributor to the worst case scenarios and I certainly can come up with the best of the best, but I seldom found myself on the other side of the spectrum or even in the middle.
+I am a significant contributor to the worst case scenarios and I certainly can come up with the best of the best, but I seldom found myself on the other side of the spectrum or even in the middle.
 So, this technique allows you (and me) to do just that.

-I’m not asking you to dismiss the worst case scenarios or to skip right to the best case scenarios.
+I’m not asking you to dismiss the worst case scenario or to skip right to the best case scenario.
 I think it can actually be quite beneficial to plan for worst case scenarios.
 At least if the worst case happens, you can try to prepare for it.
-But, I also believe it can be just as beneficial to acknowledge and plan for best case scenarios and well as the most likely ones.
+But, I also believe it can be just as beneficial to acknowledge and plan for best case scenarios as well as the most likely ones.